NREL/WETOStack/docs/portfolio_analysis/mind_maps.md

 (technical_areas)=
 # Technical Areas

-The WETO software portfolio can be subdivided into key technical areas that cover the breadth of wind energy system design and analysis.
-The technical areas and their associated tools are listed here.
+The WETO software portfolio can be subdivided in many different ways.
+The dynamic software listing offers a helpful way for users to peruse the portfolio based on various characteristics.
+The mind maps below offer an extended description of the models based on some of their key technical characteristics.

 ````{card}
 Engineering-fidelity Physics Models